lucianoscabora/project-slideshow/README.md

-# slideshow-javascript
-Slideshow usando Javascript
+# Slideshow

+This project consists of a slideshow made with Javascript by B7Web course.

+## Stack

+**Front-end:** HTML, CSS and JS.